-Contents Pag
+Contents Page

 Financial highlights 2

 Directory 3

 Chairman's statement 4

 CEO's statement 6

-2020 in review 7
+2021 in review 7

-Business model and strategy 10
+Business model and strategy 9

 Directors' report 14

-Audit committee report 23
+Audit committee report 22

-Board members 24
+Board members 23

-Remuneration policy 25
+Remuneration policy 24

-Independent auditor's report 27
+Independent auditor's report 26

 Consolidated Statement of comprehensive income 35

 Consolidated Statement of financial position 36

 Consolidated Statement of changes in equity 37

 Consolidated Statement of cash flow 39

 Notes to the financial statements 41

-FINANCIAL HIGHLIGHTS For the year ended 31 December 2020
+FINANCIAL HIGHLIGHTS For the year ended 31 December 2021

-Book Value at 31 December 2020 was \$31.24m, a decrease from \$72.92m since the start of the year.
+Book Value at 31 December 2021 was \$23.59m, a decrease from \$31.24m at the start of the year.
 The term "book value" herein includes the assets of APQ Global Limited and its subsidiaries net of any liabilities, presented in US dollars.

-Book Value per share in the year decreased from 93.19 cents to 39.88 cents.
+Book Value per share in the year decreased from 39.88 cents to 30.07 cents.

-Earnings loss per share for the year was \$0.51642 (2019 - earnings gain per share \$0.02951).
+Loss per share for the year was \$0.09684 (2020: \$0.51642).